saeed-at/Template_Telegram_Bot/README.md

 `export PYTHONPATH=${PWD}`

-Second add you bot's token as below(you can get that from `@botfather` in Telegram):
+Second add you bot's token as below(you can get that from `@BotFather` in Telegram):

 `export anonymous_telebot_token={your token}`